PGA Tour Announces Return Date

 Straight Forecast – a bet on who will finish first AND second overall.
 If finding the winner wasn’t hard enough?!

-Live/In-Game – arguably the most exciting way to bet on the winner as odds will be dynamic, changing constantly over the four days until the final putt drops.
-Just be quick if you think a price is too big – it might not last long.
+Live/In-Game – arguably the most exciting way to bet on the winner as odds will be dynamic, constantly changing over the four days until the final putt drops.
+Just be quick if you think the price is too high – it might not last long.